WICG/webcrypto-secure-curves/explainer.md

 4. importKey
 5. exportKey

+### Import and export formats

-For key serialization and deserialization, the supported formats include the raw format for X25519 and X448 public keys as an array of raw bytes, as well as the SPKI, the PKCS#8, and the JWK formats for the public and/or the private X25519, X448, Ed25519 or Ed448 keys.
+For key serialization and deserialization, the supported formats include the raw format for public keys as an ArrayBuffer containing the raw bytes, as well as the SPKI format for public keys, the PKCS#8 format for private keys, and the JWK format for public and private keys.

 ## Code Examples